AkchurinDA/Fortuna.jl/README.md

 NatafObject = NatafTransformation(X, ρˣ)
 ```

-The results of the performed Nataf transformation can be accesses from the fields of the defined `NatafTransformation` object:
+The results of the performed Nataf transformation can be accesses from the fields of the defined `NatafTransformation` object.

 ```julia
 # Extract the distorted correlation matrix of correlated normal random variables: